djmdjm/TU-2506V-ELS/README.md

 The rest of the BOM for the controller can be extracted from the KiCAD files for each of the respective boards.
 I mostly used parts that I had on hand, so there are some odd choices in places.

+The controller needs a 24VDC power supply at about 250mA in addition to whatever the servo control needs.
+I used a Meanwell DIN rail mount PSU.

 The servo motor I used a
 [Teknic Clearpath CPM-SDSK-2331S-ELS](https://teknic.com/model-info/CPM-SDSK-2331S-ELS/).